RIROJASS/Raul-Rojas/README.txt

+A website I made using a template from HTML5 UP.
+The readme for the actual template is below:

 Solid State by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)